hhy5277/wanmen.github.io/_posts/2014-02-25-not-selected.md

 In the meanwhile, we hope students find our projects interesting and willing to join us as tech volunteers to execute some ideas.

 Our vision is to make a great impact to the future of higher education.
+Let's come together to make a difference.